ZaneH/zabo-demo/README.md

 # Zabo Demo
-A simple demo to read the balance from a connected wallet or a specified Ethereum address.
+A simple portfolio demo using the Zabo SDK.
+View the balance of any wallet and the balance/transactions of connected wallets.

 ## Preview
 ![GIF](https://i.imgur.com/e3Zlec0.gif)